giolaq/Multi-TV-dev-power/multi-tv-builder/POWER.md

 ### Steering Documentation

-This power includes three comprehensive steering files in the `steering/` directory:
+This power includes four comprehensive steering files in the `steering/` directory:

 **steering/product.md** - Product Overview
 - Complete overview of the Multi-TV app sample and its capabilities